petarjs/petarslovic.com/content/post/my-top-tools-for-awesome-blogs.md

 - Disqus for comments
 - Usability Hub for quick User testing
 - Fiverr for logo if you don't want to create it yourself
+- Emojis - you can easily use Twitter emojis on your site - [https://github.com/twitter/twemoji](https://github.com/twitter/twemoji)

 ## Conclusion